evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

 \end{align}
 $$

+## How do we show the state dynamics produce a solution of Fokker-Planck?

 Our strategy will be to apply Ito's formula ([see my post on HJB](https://evnchw.github.io/quant/20240623_refresher_hjb)) to obtain this equation.

 ## Derivation of Fokker-Planck